ablorp/ablorp.github.io/_projects/1_project.md

 category: work
 ---

-My big brother's quest for embodied AI — so glad we are on this adventure together!
+My big brother's quest for embodied AI — so glad we could be on this adventure together!

 <div class="row">
     <div class="col-sm-5 mt-3 mt-md-0">